Map & Radius Glossary

 Driving distance

-The distance along the road network between two points, computed by a routing engine.
+The distance along the road network between two points, computed by a routing engine like OSRM or Valhalla.
 Almost always longer than the straight-line distance because roads detour around obstacles.
+A 5-mile straight-line radius typically corresponds to roughly 6.5 miles of driving in suburbs and 7–10 miles in dense urban grids.

 E